AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-3-create-a-mobile-in-app-campaign.md

 You just authored and published your first Journey Optimizer In-app message!

-## Exercise 3.2 Duplicate Campaign and Preview on device
+## Bonus Exercise: Duplicate Campaign and Preview on device

 The **Duplicate campaign** and **Preview on device** features are out-of-the-box functionality that allows you to duplicate your Campaigns and test and review your In-app messages directly on your device before activating it.
 In this exercise you will learn how to use this feature and preview the message you created in exercise 3.1.